mvolkmann/blog/src/astro.md

   ```

   Note the use of front matter to describe properties of this instance.
+  String values of front matter properties
+  do not need to be delimited with quotes.

   When only the front matters is needed and no content,
   the YAML and JSON formats can be used instead.